pmcharrison/psynet-mirror/docs/implementations/mcmcp.rst

    automatically randomised in advance, such that :attr:`~dlgr_utils.trial.mcmcp.MCMCPTrial.first_stimulus` may correspond either to the current state or to the proposal.
-   The :class:`~dlgr_utils.timeline.ResponsePage` object should return an answer of ``0`` (or equivalently ``"0"``) if the participant selected the first stimulus in the pair, and ``1`` (or equivalently ``"1"``) if they selected the second stimulus in the pair.
+   The :class:`~dlgr_utils.timeline.Page` object should return an answer of ``0`` (or equivalently ``"0"``) if the participant selected the first stimulus in the pair, and ``1`` (or equivalently ``"1"``) if they selected the second stimulus in the pair.